-Step 1 (Pour Coconut Cream): Empty 1 (19-ounce) can of coconut cream into a non-stick frying pan or saucepan.
+Pour one 19-ounce can of coconut cream into a non-stick pan or saucepan.

-Step 2 (Boil): Over medium-high heat, let the coconut cream boil for 20 minutes to speed up the separation of the fats and solids.
+Set the pan over medium-high heat and let the coconut cream boil for about 20 minutes.
+This helps speed up the separation of the fats and solids.

-Do not stir at this stage, but feel free to scrape the sides of the pan occasionally to prevent any sticking or burning.
+You don’t need to stir constantly, but feel free to occasionally scrape the sides and gently move the bottom with a spatula to prevent sticking or burning.

-Step 6 (Strain): Use a sieve or slotted spoon to remove the latik curds from the pan and drain the excess oil.
-Allow them to cool; they will continue to crisp as they cool.
-Refrigerate any unused latik in an airtight container.
+Use a fine-mesh strainer or slotted spoon to scoop out the curds and drain off the excess oil.
+Let them cool completely—they’ll crisp up even more as they cool.
+Store any leftovers in an airtight container in the fridge.

 Store the coconut oil in a separate airtight container.
-While it remains stable at room temperature, refrigeration will prolong its quality and shelf life.
+It’s shelf-stable at room temperature, but keeping it in the fridge will help it stay fresh longer.

 FAQs

-Latik can be stored in an airtight container and kept in the refrigerator for up to one week.
-For longer storage, you can freeze it for up to a month.
-Always check for signs of spoilage, such as mold or off-odors.
+Latik can be stored in an airtight container in the fridge for up to a week.
+You can also freeze it for up to a month.
+Before using, check for any signs of spoilage like mold or an off smell.

 Did you find this helpful?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!